Care Instructions

 Alternatively, you can plant the succulents into containers or in the garden.
 Ensure that the soil drains well and that the container has drainage holes.
 Although succulents do not like “wet feet,” and can survive for long periods without water, they do need some water to thrive.
 A good rule of thumb is to allow your succulents to dry out completely between waterings.

-Snails and boxes (centre pieces):
+Snails and boxes (centerpieces):

 Gently pour water into the shell/box about once a week.
 Do this only when the soil has completely dried out.
 When the plants get too big, replant into a bigger container or in the garden.